6941 W. Archer Ave. Chicago, IL 60638

 This step is important because tense or overworked jaw muscles can affect how your teeth fit together.
 If we begin treatment before your jaw is in the right position, it could lead to problems with your bite later on.
 By wearing the occlusal splint, we can get a clearer picture of how your teeth and jaw should truly align.

-We may recommend an array of restorations to rebuild proper contact of teeth.
+We may recommend an array of restorations to restore proper tooth contact.
 Our office can restore and rebuild worn teeth.
-We can provide restorations with tooth-colored materials like porcelain or composite (filling material).
+We can provide restorations using tooth-colored materials such as porcelain or composite (filling material).

 During the bite analysis, we often find that some teeth need to be reshaped, moved, or fixed to work better together.
 Every patient is treated as an individual, with respect for their needs and goals.
 We might suggest treatments like SureSmile braces, dental implants, or crowns to help balance your bite and improve how your teeth fit together.